We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

-You are given a string s and an integer k, a k duplicate removal consists of choosing k adjacent and equal letters from s and removing them, causing the left and the right side of the deleted substring to concatenate together.
-We repeatedly make k duplicate removals on s until we no longer can.
-Return the final string after all such duplicate removals have been made.
-It is guaranteed that the answer is unique.
+We are given a string s and an integer k.
+A k duplicate removal consists of choosing k adjacent and equal letters from s and removing them, causing the left and right parts to merge.
+We repeatedly perform these removals until no more can be done, and then we return the final string.

 Key Insights